-Committee Role Board Risk Committee (BRiC) The BRiC assists the Board by providing oversight of Macquarie's risk management framework and advising the Board on Macquarie's risk position, risk appetite, risk culture and risk management strategy.
-The BRiC receives information on material risks and external developments that may have an impact on the effectiveness of the risk management framework.
-The BRiC reviews and monitors Macquarie's risk culture and the extent to which it supports the ability of Macquarie to operate consistently within its risk appetite.
-The Chief Risk Officer reports directly to the CEO and has a secondary reporting line to the BRiC.
-Board Governance and Compliance Committee (BGCC) The BGCC assists the Board with adopting the most appropriate corporate governance standards for Macquarie and assists the Board in fulfilling its responsibility for oversight of the regulatory and compliance risk framework of Macquarie, including reviewing and monitoring compliance with Macquarie's Conduct Risk Management Framework.
-In addition, the BGCC reviews the operation of Macquarie's work health and safety, environmental and social risk management policies and customer and client reporting.
-The BGCC also set measurable objectives for increasing the diversity of Macquarie's workforce.
-The BRiC, BRC and BAC review aspects of the regulatory and compliance risk framework relating to their duties and responsibilities.
-Board Remuneration Committee (BRC) The BRC makes recommendations to the Board that promote appropriate remuneration policies and practices for Macquarie consistent with the risk management framework.
-The BRC also satisfies itself that Macquarie's remuneration policies and practices are consistent with and promote Macquarie's Code of Conduct and the accountability of staff for the business outcomes they deliver by encouraging a long-term perspective.
-The BRC reviews Human Resources-related reports and is responsible for liaising with the BRiC to ensure there is effective co-ordination between the two Committees to assist in producing a properly integrated approach to remuneration that reflects prudent and appropriate risk.
+Committee Role Board Risk Committee (BRiC) The BRiC assists the Board by providing oversight of Macquarie's risk management framework and advising the Board on Macquarie's risk appetite, risk culture and risk management strategy.
+The BRiC receives information on material risks and reviews the impact of developments in markets in which Macquarie operates on its risk profile.
+The BRiC reviews and monitors Macquarie's approach to risk culture and conduct risk, and forms a view on Macquarie's risk culture and the extent to which it supports the ability of Macquarie to operate consistently within its risk appetite.
+The CRO reports directly to the CEO and has a secondary reporting line to the BRiC.
+Board Governance and Compliance Committee (BGCC) The BGCC assists the Board with adopting the most appropriate corporate governance standards for Macquarie and assists the Board in monitoring the operation of the regulatory, legal and compliance risk framework of Macquarie, including reviewing and monitoring compliance with Macquarie's Conduct Risk Management Framework.
+In addition, the BGCC reviews and monitors Macquarie's work health and safety, environmental and social risk management policies and customer and client reporting.
+The BRIC, BRC and BAC oversee aspects of the regulatory, legal and compliance risk framework relating to their duties and responsibilities.
+Board Remuneration Committee (BRC) The BRC makes recommendations to the Board that promote appropriate remuneration policies and practices for Macquarie that drive behaviours that support Macquarie's risk management framework, promote Macquarie's Code of Conduct and accountability of staff for the business and customer outcomes they deliver by encouraging a long-term perspective.
+The BRC reviews HR-related reports and is responsible for liaising with the BRiC to ensure there is effective coordination between the two Committees to assist in producing a properly integrated approach to remuneration that reflects prudent and appropriate risk.
 The BRC is also responsible for remuneration related disclosures in the Remuneration Report.
-Board Audit Committee (BAC) The BAC assists the Board with its oversight of the integrity of the financial statements.
+Board Audit Committee (BAC) The BAC assists the Board with its oversight of the quality and integrity of the accounting, auditing and financial reporting of Macquarie.
 The BAC also reviews the adequacy of Macquarie's control framework for financial regulatory reporting to banking regulators and monitors the internal financial control environment.
+The BAC monitors the effectiveness, objectivity and independence of the external auditor.
 The BAC reviews reports from the external auditor and Internal Audit, referring matters relating to the duties and responsibilities of the BRiC and BGCC to the appropriate Board Committee.
-The BAC monitors and reviews the performance of the Head of Internal Audit and the effectiveness of the Internal Audit function.
+The BAC also monitors and reviews the performance of the Head of Internal Audit and the effectiveness of the Internal Audit function.
 Board Nominating Committee (BNC) The BNC assists the Board in satisfying itself that it has an appropriate mix of skills, experience, tenure and diversity for the Board to be an effective decision-making body and to provide successful oversight and stewardship of Macquarie.